RazrFalcon/svgcleaner/docs/svgcleaner.rst

 Remove duplicated ``radialGradient`` elements
 ---------------------------------------------

-SVG can contain a lot of ``radialGradient`` elements, which may render exactly the same.
+An SVG can contain a lot of ``radialGradient`` elements, which may render exactly the same.
-So we can remove duplicates and update links in elements, that uses it.
+So we can remove duplicates and update links in elements, that uses them.

 CLI argument: ``--remove-dupl-radialgradient``